mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_batch/README.md

 ### OBJ datastreams

-XML files with the extension '.xml'.
+XML files with the extension `.xml`.

 It's a great idea to check the XML files for well formedness and if applicable, validity before ingesting them.

 ### TN datastreams

-OBJ file base name plus .TN.ext
+OBJ file base name with the double extension `.TN.ext`

-where '.ext' is one of 'jpg', 'png', 'gif', or 'jpeg'.
+where `.ext` is one of 'jpg', 'png', 'gif', or 'jpeg'.

 ### MODS datastreams

-OBJ file base name plus '.MODS.xml'.
+OBJ file base name with the double extension `.MODS.xml`.

 ### RENDER_STYLESHEET datastreams

-OBJ file base name plus '.xsl'.
+OBJ file base name plus the extension `.xsl`.

 ### Example input directories